 Since fall weather can be unpredictable, think about layering up for a fall funeral.
 While you do not need as many layers as you will for a winter funeral, wearing layers allows you to adjust your wardrobe as the weather changes quickly.

-Women may want to consider dresses with different sleeve styles for fall funerals.
+Women may want to consider types of dresses with different sleeve styles for fall funerals.
 Bracelet sleeves covering ¾ of your arm can make a great fall funeral choice.
 Lantern and bishop sleeves are long-sleeves made in two parts and are often an excellent choice for fall when made out of a lighter-weight fabric.

 You may want to consider wearing a cape or a shawl to a fall funeral.
 Choose one in a muted color that does not have a lot of flashy detailing on it.